promaster-sdk/property/packages/react-properties-selector/README.md

 :warning: **This package is deprecated in favor of the hooks in the @promaster-sdk/react-property-selectors package**.

+> **NOTE:** Starting with v9 the component based versions in the `@promaster-sdk/react-property-selectors` package was moved to this package.
+Legacy applications must now reference those selectors from this package instead.

-> **NOTE:** Starting with v8 the hooks based versions of the selectors were moved to the @promaster-sdk/react-property-selectors package.
+> **NOTE:** Starting with v8 the hooks based versions of the selectors were moved to the `@promaster-sdk/react-property-selectors` package.
 This package now only has component based versions which are all deprecated.

 A common task in product selection tools is to have an UI that allows the user to make a valid `PropertyValueSet` selection for a product given it's `PropertyFilter` constraints.
 This package contains a react components for showing this UI and handling invalid selections.